bvirxx/bLUe_PYSIDE/README.md

 a (hue, saturation) color wheel.
 Nodes are bound to an elastic grid and a grid smoothing algorithm is provided to even the changes in color.
 Full 3D LUTs are created and edited by combining 2.5 LUTs with curve layers.

-Alternatively 3D LUTs can be created from curves defining changes (additive or multiplicative shift) for a color channel, depending on the value of another channel.
-Currently, bLUe provides interactive (Hue, Brightness shift) curves to selectively modify the brightness of pixels, depending of their hue.
+Alternatively 3D LUTs can be created from curves defining changes (additive or multiplicative shifts) for a color channel, depending on the value of another channel. bLUe can create and edit interactive 3D LUTs for HSV shifts.

+curves to selectively modify the brightness of pixels, depending of their hue.

 Masks are automatically created from 2.5D LUTs, based on the node selection.
 They can be freely edited.